AdaCore/spark2014/docs/lrm/source/packages.rst

    ``input_list`` is the union of all of the ``inputs`` from the original ``input_lists``.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.6 LR Refined_Depends aspect needs to be consistent with its corresponding Depends aspect.
+Covered by another TU.

 #.
 The rules for :ref:`depends-aspects` also apply.

 .. centered:: **Dynamic Semantics**